 How to Serve Roasted Pineapple Slices

 This dessert is delicious served simply on its own at room temperature or chilled.
-Use this recipe as a base for the following.
-Simply use the pineapple slice at the bottom and layer it with:
+Alternatively, use this recipe as a base.
+Simply use the roast pineapple slice at the bottom and layer it with:

 - Vanilla or candied fruit (plombières) ice cream (no-churn).